Keshav-cs/Department-s-Website-Development-Internship/README.md

 My part was create Student's achievement section.

-You can simply clone it and run MAIN.html :)
+You can simply clone it
+OR
+Just Download and extract STUD ACV.rar and run MAIN.html :)